Anger in Somalia as sons secretly sent to serve in Eritrea military force

 Reuters was unable to confirm those details.

-Reporting by Abdi Sheikh; Additional reporting by Omar Mohammed and Katharine Houreld; Writing by Omar Mohammed; Editing by Peter Graff
+Reporting by Abdi Sheikh; Additional reporting by Omar Mohammed, Katharine Houreld and Alexander Cornwell; Writing by Omar Mohammed; Editing by Peter Graff and Kevin Liffey

 Our Standards: The Thomson Reuters Trust Principles.